The Pact (British TV series)

-The Pact is a BBC One television drama series written and created by Pete McTighe and made and filmed in Wales.
+The Pact is a British television drama series written and created by Pete McTighe and made and filmed in Wales.
 Produced by Little Door Productions, it began broadcasting on BBC One on 17 May 2021.
 On 6 April 2022, a second series was announced, focusing on a new cast and story, which premiered on 24 October 2022.

 Synopsis

 Series 1

 Four friends, Anna, Nancy, Cat and Louie, work in a 100-year-old family brewery in mid-Wales.
 The owner, Louie's brother Arwel, has recently retired and has put his son, Jack, in charge.
 Jack is a cocaine addict and treats his staff with contempt.
 During the centenary party, the four abduct the drunken, stoned Jack and drive him to the woods.
 They photograph him in a partly undressed pose then leave.
 When they return to check on him, they find him dead.
 They make a pact not to disclose their involvement.